DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_63_eps-win.md

 *Note:* `Py` is the Windows Python Launcher and can in some situation work when `python` doesn’t.
 But try to use `python` and if only `py` works change python to py in the following examples.

-If Python is installed, it should give an output with the version like `Python 3.7.0`.
+If Python 3 (not Python 2.7) is installed, it should give an output with the version like `Python 3.7.0`.
 Otherwise go to https://www.python.org/downloads/ and download and install the latest version.

 We are going to use `pip` to install the personal server.
 It should be installed with Python, but make sure you have the latest version by running this in powershell:

 `> python -m pip install -U pip`

 When it’s done, run the following (and make sure to change the path to where you unzipped the file):